 Assist in the planning and promotion of major public events and programs (i.e. Power Pay: Improve your Credit and Eliminate Debt, Car Buying 101, Home Buying, Check on Checking, Budgeting for your Goals, TSP: Investing in your Future, etc.), including, but not limited to: assisting with mass media efforts related to upcoming events and programs.

 Assist in identifying and recommending program needs (i.e. program supplies and materials) to the Fort Drum Issue Leader.

-Assist in providing existing guidance to program volunteers in accordance with established practices and procedures.
+Assist in providing existing guidance to program volunteers (as applicable) in accordance with established practices and procedures.